 The collections are used in the ongoing research at the department, and a large number of scientists visit the herbaria each year.
 The department has also a considerable exchange and loan service with other institutions all over the world.

 Parts of the collections have been computerized and are today available through searchable databases.
-A number of images of herbarium specimens, notably some sheets from the Linnean herbarium (S-LINN), are available on the Internet.
 The work is still in progress, and new data and images are added from time to time.